The second life of GMC's

 • d

 During the Second World War CCKW's built up an outstanding reputation.
 They played a legendary role in, for instance, the Red Ball Express in 1944.
 This was a 'conveyer belt' between French harbours and the Allied front moving eastwards (see map (source: Colley, 2000)).
-A detailed description of the men behind this operation can be found under: www.514th.co.uk.
 To check out what it looked like, I have included two video clips: Red Ball Express and GMC History (the latter is selected from a Discovery Channel documentary).
 A certain amount of GMC's was assembled in France in almost open air from 1944.
 The process has been recorded in detail on film bij Lt Edward J. Martin: www.youtube.com/watch?v=hhf4ynHqVq .
 In 1952 the history of the Red Ball Express also featured in romantic movie.

 movie poster Red Ball Express